 Yes.
 Love was everywhere.
 But to feel it yourself was a complete miracle.
 And, on the month of December, amidst all the beauty, I was blessed to feel the love.
 Love comes in many ways.
 But the best one comes, unknown, uninvited.
 It suddenly appears, out of the blue, and that makes it all the more beautiful and special.

 Walking down the snowy roads with myself huddled into my coat, I made my way to my apartment.
 It was easier to walk, rather than riding the bus.
 You look at the shoe prints and make up your own stories about them.
 Stories that would swim in your head.
 Stories that would make you imagine and create more stories.
 It was during this walk back home, I heard a little bark.
 One that was piteous.
 It could only be heard when you listened closely.
-I begun to follow the sound.
-And true enough, under the thick blanket of snow, there was a small puppy that was shivering, half frozen.
+I began to follow the sound.
+And true enough, under the thick blanket of snow, there was a small puppy that was shivering, half-frozen.
 It was white, and thus, perfectly hidden under the soft snow.
 I picked it up and bundled it in my coat, hoping that it would make the puppy warmer.

 Reaching home, I quickly got the puppy into a spare basket and poured him hot milk.
 Watching him lap the milk gave me a fuzzy sensation – one that brought tears to my eyes, which I hastily wiped away.
-The puppy gazed at me, with big brown eyes and wagging tail.
-And there, at that moment, that second, I felt deeply in love, for the very first time in life.
+The puppy gazed at me, with big brown eyes and a wagging tail.
+And there, at that moment, that second, I fell deeply in love, for the very first time in life.

 From then on, Champers became a constant companion.
 I named him Champers, because, well, I have a love for champagne.
 In life, the best things start with the letter C, like chocolates, champagne, and even climax.
-And Champers was like a sunshine on a cloudy day.
+And Champers was like a ray of sunshine on a cloudy day.
 Well, since it was winter, Champers was my source of warmth right to my heart and soul.

 I took Champers with me everywhere I went.
 And that proved to be the best thing, because, he was an amazing companion.
 Bundling him up in a warm coat, I trudged the snow with him one wintery afternoon to the local bookstore.
 I always had a thing for old bookstores.
 This particular store had big windows that framed the falling snow and old books that moved your heart and soul.
 The shop had a roaring fire, that created a glow of orange amidst the cold and white scene outside.
-I let Champers down, and he snuggled quite happily on the fluffy rug that was by the fire place.
+I let Champers down, and he snuggled quite happily on the fluffy rug that was by the fireplace.

-I smiled at the old shopkeeper, and I wandered to look for books, particularly old titles to add to my already cramped book shelf at home.
+I smiled at the old shopkeeper, and I wandered to look for books, particularly old titles to add to my already cramped bookshelf at home.
 It was then that I noticed the calendar and realized that it was the eve of Christmas.
 It’s always said that magic happens on the eve of Christmas, and i wondered about the truth of that.
 In this quaint bookshop, holding an aged book in my hands, I wondered what kind of magic could really happen?